THuouRY/ECIES_with_AES_Python/README.md

-# Crypto Mini Project on: Elliptic Curve Integrated Encrypted Scheme (ECIES) with AES
+# Crypto Mini Project: Elliptic Curve Integrated Encrypted Scheme (ECIES) with AES
 This Mini Project is the result of collective work by our group of three.
 I would like to thank **Yassine Sabir**, **Chaima Hayar** and myself for their motivation and dedication to this project.
 We would like to express our sincere gratitude to Mr. **BELKASMI Mostafa** and Mr. **EL GAABOURI Ismail** for their exceptional supervision and guidance throughout this project.

 ## Installation